danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     * **Open in...**

       PdParty registers Pd patch \*.pd files and Zip archives (\*.zip, \*.rjz, \*.pdz) with iOS as supported types.
 This allows for each of these file types to be opened in PdParty from another application ie. Mail, DropBox, etc. When choosing "Open in..." via the Share button, the file(s) will be copied into the main PdParty Documents folder.
 Zip archives can then be unpacked by clicking on them in the Patch Browser.

+    * **Sharing recordings**

+      Sharing recordings or other files created by a patch or scene can be done either through the WebDAV server or the Files app.
+If connected to the WebDAV server on a desktop computer, files can be copied from the device running PdParty back to the computer.
+If the Files app is available, files in the PdParty folder can be selected and shared, either to other apps, email, or AirDrop.

 ### Audio I/O